 How to prevent walk-in freezer ice build-up

 The first step is to conduct regular inspections of your walk-in freezer.
 You should check the gaskets for cracks and rips and inspect the door hinges and door closures to make sure they’re working properly.
 You should also look for signs of water and ice within the insulation panels.
 To make sure the pressure relief port is still working effectively, unscrew the faceplates on the interior and exterior and clear away any ice as necessary.
-These are a few of the other regular checks you should conduct on commercial walk-in freezers.
+These are a few of the other

 Employees leaving freezer doors open is a relatively simple problem to solve.
 You can install self-closing hinges or a good quality door closer to ensure the door forms a tight seal when it’s shut.
 Alternatively, you could run a dehumidifier by the freezer door to ensure only dry air enters when it’s open, or install vinyl strip curtains or air curtains above the door.